 This is a gift hamper I’d loved to have received from anyone when I left home for uni.
 I had no idea what to take with me and what I’d need and didn’t have to money to buy some of the essentials.
 I’ve had lots of cousins going off to uni in the past few years so I’ve made a few Fresher Survival Kits, which have been gratefully received.
 If you’re careful and thoughful they can cost far less than a more traditional moving out gift plus the items really are useful.

-Some of the items in there might seem a bit weird but honestly they all applied to my first semester of university at one point or another.
-Also, this isn’t a ‘must have’ list (I’ve already done one of those) just a small gift, so I don’t want to overload it with essential items they may already have packed.
+Some of the items in there might seem a bit weird but honestly they all applied to my first semester at university at one point or another.

 Package it up in something useful that they can use in their room in halls.
 I use different things depending on the recipent.
 I’ve used small sets of storage drawers from Ikea, wash bags, a saucepan, laptop case and even a laundry bag.
 Students tend only to have limted space so I like to make sure the ‘hamper’ itself is useful and fit for a purpose too.